helm/community/README.md

 This helps other people know that the issue is active, and hopefully prevents duplicated efforts.

-Each commit must be signed in git, as described by [the article](https://www.helm.sh/blog/helm-dco/index.html) describing helm's switch to DCO.
+Each commit must be signed off in git, as described by [the article](https://www.helm.sh/blog/helm-dco/index.html) describing Helm's switch to DCO.

 If you want to work on a new idea of relatively small scope:

   1. Submit an issue describing your proposed change to the repo in question.
   1. The repo owners will respond to your issue promptly.
-  1. If your proposed change is accepted, start work in your fork, signing each commit as described above
+  1. If your proposed change is accepted, start work in your fork, signing off each commit as described above
   1. Submit a [pull request] containing a tested change.